dotnet/docs/docs/core/tools/dotnet-install-script.md

 ## Description

-The `dotnet-install` scripts perform a non-admin installation of the .NET Core SDK, which includes the .NET Core CLI and the shared runtime.
+The `dotnet-install` scripts perform a non-admin installation of the .NET SDK, which includes the .NET CLI and the shared runtime.
 There are two scripts:

 * A PowerShell script that works on Windows.
 * A bash script that works on Linux/macOS.